-"We'd like to gather information about your general health and about specific medical conditions that you may have had since your visit to our center.
-I will ask you some questions about your health since your center visit on (date of center visit).
-I want you to focus on what happened from (date of center visit) until today."
+We'd like to gather information about your general health and about specific medical conditions that you may have had in the past year.
+I will ask you some questions about your health since the last telephone interview with you on (date of last follow-up call).
+I want you to focus on what happened from (date of last follow-up call) until today.
 Then GO to Q2.

-If the participant responds that they either not able or willing to complete the interview at the time of the call, try to establish a time to call back by saying:
+If the participant responds that they either not able or willing to complete the interview at the time of the call try to establish a time to call back by saying: